EBA won't seek disclosure of bank liquidity

-ALPBACH, Austria Europe's banking watchdog does not intend to have lenders lay bare their liquidity positions after revealing their capital positions in industrywide stress tests, a senior official said on Friday.
+ALPBACH, Austria, Sept 2 Europe's banking watchdog does not intend to have lenders lay bare their liquidity positions after revealing their capital positions in industrywide stress tests, a senior official said on Friday.

 The European Banking Authority also has yet to decide whether to propose that the euro zone's EFSF bailout fund be allowed to recapitalise struggling banks directly rather than via governments, Executive Director Adam Farkas said.